 It may be your first big DIY flatpack project or you may be an old hand at assembling a new kitchen, laundry or home office but even the most experienced of us can get stuck or want more information at some point over a hinge, door runner or the right cabinet material and colour.
-This is where our online designer, Mary, can help you.
+This is where our online designer, Lucrezia, can help you.

 Lucrezia knows her way around the DIY flatpack world and is a wealth of knowledge on everything from kitchens, laundries to home offices and all that lies within.
 She can also offer ideas and practical tips for your DIY flatpack project and help with anything relating to popular topics such as kitchen storage, materials and function.

 She says one of the first things people who contact SmartPack need to know is that the drawers, cabinets and any other joinery is all custom-built, the products are all Australian, the hardware has a lifetime warranty and your finished kitchen, home office or laundry will last you for decades.

 She says she has noticed a big rise in both men and women embracing DIY projects as their knowledge and confidence has grown as they are in the throes of “flipping” (upgrading or renovating) a house or room.
-Mary says in her experience a decent sized flatpack kitchen costs around $8000, which is great value for money.
+Lucrezia says in her experience a decent sized flatpack kitchen costs around $8000, which is great value for money.